whiteSHADOW1234/UnBreakableSVG/README.md

 After spending hours perfecting an SVG layout, nothing’s more frustrating than seeing a broken image in your README or on your site. **UnBreakableSVG** solves that problem by turning your SVG files into a reliable, automated asset.
 It composes, scales, and refreshes your SVGs from a single JSON layout and can auto-commit updates on a schedule.

 ## Features
-- **Smart Layout Control** — Define where and how each SVG appears using a lightweight JSON layout.
+- **Smart Layout Control:** Define where and how each SVG appears using a lightweight JSON layout.
-- **Accurate Scaling** — Each element scales automatically based on its target width/height.
+- **Accurate Scaling:** Each element scales automatically based on its target width/height.
-- **Custom Backgrounds** — Support for solid or transparent backgrounds with rounded corners.
+- **Custom Backgrounds:** Support for solid or transparent backgrounds with rounded corners.
-- **Auto Updates** — A built-in scheduler regenerates and pushes fresh merged SVGs every 6 hours.
+- **Auto Updates:** A built-in scheduler regenerates and pushes fresh merged SVGs every 6 hours.
-- **Fully CI/CD Ready** — Works out of the box with GitHub Actions using Node.js 18+.
+- **Fully CI/CD Ready:** Works out of the box with GitHub Actions using Node.js 18+.
-- **Composable** — Each element can come from a local file, base64-encoded string, or even remote SVG.
+- **Composable:** Each element can come from a local file, base64-encoded string, or even remote SVG.

 ## How to use